w3f/polguard/packages/matrix/README.md

 - Node.js 20+
 - Yarn 4.6.0+
 - Access to a Matrix homeserver
-- API service (for incident management)
+- Incident service (for incident management)

 ### Running the Service